wwpdb-dictionaries/mmcif_ddl/docs/ext-secondary-condition.md

 1. category_secondary_key.id </br>

     The category_secondary_key.id item is a child of the "_category.id" item, and consists of the category id that contains the secondary keys.
-This item is implicit and does not need to be explicitly defined.
+This item is implicit and does not need to be defined by the user.

 2. category_secondary_key.key_id </br>